-Evap bypass logic for 1997 vehicles:
+Evap bypass logic for 1997, 1998 and 1999 MY c/o vehicles:

-If the evaporative system monitor cannot complete because ambient temperature conditions were encountered outside the 40 to 100° F and BARO range at speeds above 40 mph during a driving cycle in which all continuous and non-continuous monitors were evaluated, the evaporative system monitor is then considered complete due to the continued presence of extreme conditions.
+If the evaporative system monitor cannot complete because ambient temperature conditions were encountered outside the 40 to 100 °F and BARO range at speeds above 40 mph during a driving cycle in which all continuous and non-continuous monitors were evaluated, the evaporative system monitor is then considered complete due to the continued presence of extreme conditions.
 If the above conditions are repeated during a second driving cycle, the I/M readiness bit for the evaporative system is set to a "ready" condition.
-(Note: Some 1997 vehicles do not require catalyst monitor completion to bypass.)
+(Note: Some 1997 and 1998 vehicles do not require catalyst monitor completion to bypass.)